Arjun013H/dotfiles/README.md

 # dotfiles
 my dots

-`do not run the setup.sh as it is still in production`
+`Note` the `setup.sh` is to  install hyperland on a fresh boot of arch system